Install applications with Helm in Azure Kubernetes Service (AKS)

 This article shows you how to configure and use Helm in a Kubernetes cluster on AKS.

 Before you begin

-You also need the Helm CLI installed, the client that runs on your development system and allows you to start, stop, and manage applications with Helm.
+You also need the Helm CLI installed, which is the client that runs on your development system.
+It allows you to start, stop, and manage applications with Helm.
 If you use the Azure Cloud Shell, the Helm CLI is already installed.
 For installation instructions on your local platform see, Installing Helm.